 Please note that smoking and alcohol consumption are prohibited in all campuses of SVYM.

-- The fee for the 4-week training program
+- Academic fee for the 4-week training program

 - Travel within the project area

-The fee should be paid (in full) at the time of arrival and registration.
+The fee should be paid in full before or at the time of arrival.
 It can be paid either in American Dollars or UK Pounds by Cash or Cheque.
 All other costs (extra food, medical care, telephone, internet, laundry, travel beyond the project area including to-and-from Mysore, etc) have to be paid by cash at actual rates.
 Upon request, SVYM can make arrangements for a spot-pay taxi for personal travel.